BY PHIL HOOD

 I have encountered an attitude that PR is not as important because of social media.
 But PR is like advertising, it’s a message that you can control, not what someone who likes your record says.

-Many times I find I’m the only person who is really working a campaign.
+Many times I find I’m the only person who is really working a campaign for a record or tour.
 Sometimes there’s no radio campaign, no print, minimal social media.
 At that point a publicist like me is trying to figure out what’s going to generate coverage.
 I make sure that when I’m done promoting a record or tour there will still be content out there and reviews.
 I don’t want it to reach just the few thousand people that Facebook shows a post to.
 I would tell anyone, “Don’t you want to sell a few thousand more records by having your story on lots of websites big and small and not just on social media?”